marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * Figma integration now new; Design Viewer; Qt Creator
 * Qt's dedicated Design Tool
 * languages behind is QML; 2D and 3D (last one is commercial)
-* fast and iterative release approach: now once amonth; before every 3 months
+* fast and iterative release approach: now once a month; before every 3 months
 * Figma as design system tools for UI/UX; creating a structured design

 --------